syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/Styles.md

 ---
 layout: post
 title: Styles | SfDataGrid | Xamarin.iOS | Syncfusion
-description: How to apply styles for the elements in a SfDataGrid.
+description: Learn here all about Style support in Syncfusion Essential Xamarin.iOS SFDataGrid control, its elements, and more.
 platform: xamarin.ios
 control: SfDataGrid
 documentation: UG
 ---

-# Styles
+# Styles in Xamarin.iOS SFDataGrid

 SfDataGrid allows you to apply style to all of its elements by writing a Style class overriding from [DataGridStyle](http://help.syncfusion.com/cr/xamarin-ios/Syncfusion.SfDataGrid.DataGridStyle.html) and assigning it to the [SfDataGrid.GridStyle](https://help.syncfusion.com/cr/xamarin-ios/Syncfusion.SfDataGrid.SfDataGrid.html#Syncfusion_SfDataGrid_SfDataGrid_GridStyle) property.